iagodahlem/bot/README.md

-# iagodahlem-bot
+# bot

-Simple slack bot for handle some tasks for me.
+Simple bot for handle some tasks.